merenlin/docker-redis-time-series/README.md

 ## What's inside?

-- **Web API**: A simple website that accepts your data and gives predictions
+- **Web API**: A simple web API that accepts your data and gives predictions
 - **Redis Storage**: Persistent storage for all your time-series data
 - **Smart Model**: Trend-following algorithm that learns from patterns
 - **Everything runs in containers**: No messy setup - just one command and it works!